dotnet/docs/docs/framework/install/on-windows-10.md

 ## .NET Framework 3.5

-Follow the instructions to install the [.NET Framework 3.5 on Windows 10](dotnet-35-windows.md).
+Follow the instructions to install [.NET Framework 3.5 on Windows 10](dotnet-35-windows.md).

 The .NET Framework 3.5 supports apps built for the .NET Framework 1.0 through 3.5.